Using Conflict to Move Your Story Forward

 Share your scenes

-If you try one of these prompts, share your scene with me!
-(You can use the Novlr “sharing” link to share it with me!
-Feel free to create a new novel for these writing exercises so you can keep them all in one place).
-I can’t wait to hear how adding conflict works to give your story that added punch you need.
+If you try one of these prompts, share your scenes in with our community in Discord!
+You can use Novlr’s link-sharing option to create a shareable link and get feedback from other writers.
+I can’t wait to hear how adding conflict works to give your story that added punch you need!